-Rule 4.1 - At the start of a match the players go on court together to warm up the ball for a maximum of 4 minutes.
-After 2 minutes the players must change sides, unless they have already done so. (change from 5 minutes to 4 minutes in total time and change from 2 and a half minutes to 2 minutes for each side).
+Rule 4.1 to now read - At the start of the match the team's go on court separately to warm up for a maximum of 2 minutes.
+After 2 minutes the other team does their warm up on court for 2 minutes.